 The thought of making it homemade, never even crossed my mind!!
 How could I?
 I mean it had to be very complicated-right?

 Well, thankfully I wised up over the years!
 Cooking is about trial and error.
 It’s learning to overcome your fears and moving past your failures.
 (Don’t get me started on homemade macaroni and cheese!)

-I found this recipe for Chicken Cordon Bleu in a 2009 issue of Taste of Home magazine.
-(Don’t judge-the recipes in these magazine are timeless!)
+I found this recipe for Chicken Cordon Bleu in a very old issue of Taste of Home magazine.

 I couldn’t believe that something so ‘fancy’, could be so easy to make!!!
 Never mind the fact that I had every one of the ingredients on hand.
 How often does that happen?

-Dip each chicken breast into the egg mixture.
+- Dip each chicken breast into the egg mixture.
 Coat with the flour mixture.
 Dip once more in the egg mixture, and than the bread crumbs.
-Place in a greased 9×13 pan.
+Place in a greased 9x13 pan.

 - Bake chicken breasts-uncovered for 40-45 minutes, or until chicken juices runs clear.
 Makes 4 servings.